Most GP surgeries and hospitals in London can now use the London Care Record and also share information into it.

 You can read a full list of health and care organisations connected to the London Care Record here.

 As some people living outside London receive specialist treatment in the Capital, and vice versa, we are working to connect neighbouring areas to the London Care Record where there are regular and high numbers of patient referrals.
 This process has begun with Milton Keynes University Hospital and some health and care providers in Hertfordshire and West Essex.
+More recently staff at Oxford University Hospitals have started using the London Care Record.
 Over time we plan to connect other areas neighbouring London to the London Care record where there is a clear clinical need.

 Involving the public is central to our work to transform London’s health and care services by joining up information including a Citizen’s Summit involving 100 members of the public representative of communities across London.